-This is Henry’s experience of a Merton College Oxford languages interview in 2012 – if you’re applying for Languages at Oxford then this will be a great indicator to what you need to think about when it comes to your languages interview.
+This is Henry’s experience of a Merton College Oxford languages interview in 2012 – if you’re applying for Languages at Oxford, then this will be a great indicator of what you need to think about when it comes to your languages interview.

 I had two Merton College Oxford languages interviews – one for Classics and one for French, both in Merton College, Oxford, on consecutive days in the first week of December.